-The Stipulation requires that the LCCP outline a plan to monitor the economic and physical impacts of disposition and implementation of enhancement measures.

-The conservation easement holder is required to monitor every conservation easement that it holds to ensure that the landowner is complying with the terms of the easement.
-The Stewardship Council will enter into a Conservation Easement Funding Agreement (Appendix 3) with each conservation easement holder whereby the holder will receive a monitoring and enforcement endowment from the Stewardship Council to fund its monitoring activities.
+The Stipulation requires that the LCP state programmatically a plan to monitor the economic and physical impacts of disposition and implementation of enhancement measures.
+Each conservation easement holder is required to monitor every conservation easement that it holds to ensure that the landowner is complying with the terms of the easement.
+The Stewardship Council will enter into a Conservation Easement Funding Agreement with each conservation easement holder whereby the holder will receive a monitoring and enforcement endowment from the Stewardship Council to fund its monitoring activities.